 I also added a small green pitcher to the bottom right to give a little more balance to the green color of the shelves.
 And also added a small round seagrass basket to that area to mimic the look of the baskets on the top shelf.

 This is not a science, it involves a lot of trial and error.

 Stepping back and seeing what doesn't look right.

 Stepping back and rearranging again.

-Hopefully my tips for arranging your bookshelf decor helps you out.
-I am not a interior designer (as you can tell) or an expert, but I do love my vintage junk and love to play around with it!
+Hopefully, my tips for arranging your bookshelf decor help you out.
+I am not an interior designer (as you can tell) or an expert, but I do love my vintage junk and love to play around with it!